-I saw a sleeping tiger, a group of depressed looking penguins, and meerkats who seemed oblivious to the world on the other side of the glass.
+The meerkats I passed by seemed oblivious to the world on the other side of the glass.

-By the time I reached the komodo dragons, I was filled with depression and despair.
-I sat down in front of this enormously beautiful reptile and wondered if she/he was asleep, or awake sunning itself.
+By the time I reached the Komodo dragons, I felt saturated with despair.
+Sitting down in front of this enormously beautiful reptile wondering if was aware of my presence or not.

-The komodo dragon slowly opened one eye and peered at me.
+The Komodo slowly opened one eye and peered at me.

 Timidly, I asked how can it exist in a zoo and not perish?

 Using my own language and concepts to explain,“he” described how he retreated into his “inner space” to feel free and nourished on the inside.